bright/new-www/_posts/2018-03-06-how-to-call-a-load-balanced-ecs-service.md

 }
 ```

-There ar only 2 important aspects to the `PrivateApiLoadBalancer`.
+There are only 2 important aspects to the `PrivateApiLoadBalancer`.
 First, it is attached to the same subnets as our ECS task definition.
-Secondly, it has a security group configured which allows for incoming HTTP/HTTPS traffic and outging traffic to any IP in the VPC CIDR address.
-The outing rule is required for the load balancer to be able to check the health of its targets.
+Secondly, it has a security group configured which allows for incoming HTTP/HTTPS traffic and outgoing traffic to any IP in the VPC CIDR address.
+The egress rule is required for the load balancer to be able to check the health of its targets.

-For the load balancer to perform some actions we need to define listeners that define its behavior in response to incoming traffic.
+For the load balancer to perform some actions we need to configure listeners that define its behavior in response to incoming traffic.

 ```json
 "PrivateApiLoadBalancerHttpListener": {